-So, before releasing any content into the wild, you need to make sure you have a distinct brand vision.
+So, before turning into a publishing house, make sure you have a distinct brand vision.

 It doesn’t matter what your business does.
 Whether it’s painting fences or developing software, it’s the purpose of your brand beyond what you produce for customers.

 When outlining your brand vision, don’t be afraid to dream big!
 Show your audience you want to change the world for the better.
 It could be you want to empower women in the workplace, advocate for increased remote work opportunities in companies, or help people in impoverished areas by donating some of your profits to charities.

 There’s a simple formula you can use to help put your brand vision together:

 - Action – use an action word to describe what you want to do, such as empower.

 - Target audience – who are you speaking to?
 Try to be specific and identify who your target audience is